rfc391/HyCAN/docs/index.md

 # Welcome to HyCAN Documentation

-This is the comprehensive guide for using and developing HyCAN.

-## Features
+HyCAN (Hybrid Contrastive Attributed Network Embedding) is a sophisticated approach for embedding attributed networks by combining contrastive learning and graph structure modeling.
+This documentation provides a detailed guide to understand, use, and contribute to the HyCAN project.

+Explore:
+- Installation and usage instructions
-- Interactive dashboards
+- Configuration options
-- API integration
+- API reference
-- Machine learning pipelines
-- Comprehensive data processing
+- Contribution guidelines

+Let’s get started!